 - Techniques like stippling, dotwork, linework, cross-hatching, modes of applying the ink vary for different textures or desired looks, are also often used in varying degrees.

-Immediately recognizable due to the line quality and style, Illustrative tattoos could easily be mistaken as mere drawings on skin.
+Immediately recognizable due to their ‘hand-drawn’ feel, Illustrative tattoos could easily be mistaken as mere etchings on skin.
 With an origin deep in the antiquity of man, from primitivism to modernism, we discover the history, styles and artists who have used the organic and varied techniques of sketching to create their work.

 The History of Illustrative Tattoos